Oh boy, finally gathering the courage to write and post a SQ fanfic. It's daunting and exciting!

 Regina neared it, and plucked it, noting that right underneath it, rather than being the medium shade, it was the light shade.
 Clearly they had thought it through that Regina taking the heart would still leave the original design intact somehow.

 "There's something written on it!"
-Henry looked at the post-it on her hand, and with a jolt, she hadn't realized that it was indeed filled with words.
-In silver ink, the words made her own heart jump at her throat.
+Henry looked at the post-it on her hand, and with a jolt she saw he was right, she hadn't realized that it was indeed filled with words.
+In silver ink, the words written made her own heart jump at her throat.

 I'm gonna give you my heart.